 Experts say this mature, responsible, and respectful approach pays dividends by preserving the health and well-being of your family long after your divorce is final.

-At Adinolfi & Lieberman, P.A., our attorneys skillfully advise you about the legal options in your divorce.
+At Adinolfi & Lieberman, P.A., our South Jersey divorce lawyers skillfully advise you about the legal options in your divorce.
 We leverage our extensive experience to give you valuable insight into the challenges and strengths of your New Jersey contested divorce case.
 We provide you with outstanding representation whether you choose alternative dispute resolution methods, such as mediation and arbitration, or traditional litigation.

-If you are looking for a highly credentialed, well-respected New Jersey divorce lawyers, please call Cheryl Betten, the Firm Administrator for the Haddonfield, NJ offices of Adinolfi & Lieberman, P.A., at 856-428-8334 ext.
+If you are looking for a highly credentialed, well-respected New Jersey divorce lawyer, please call Cheryl Betten, the Firm Administrator for the Haddonfield, NJ offices of Adinolfi & Lieberman, P.A., at 856-428-8334 ext.
 258, or use our online contact form to schedule your initial consultation to discuss your immediate legal needs in a personal and confidential setting.

 An experienced divorce attorney or child custody lawyer from the Haddonfield, NJ offices of Adinolfi & Lieberman, P.A. can provide legal advice and representation to clients throughout Southern New Jersey and Eastern Pennsylvania, including Philadelphia, Cherry Hill, Haddonfield, Pennsauken, Mount Holly, Pemberton, Northfield, Mays Landing, Riverside, Voorhees, Moorestown, Mullica Hill, Princeton, Marlton, Medford, Washington Township, Pitman, Woodbury, Mt.
 Laurel, Atlantic City, Vineland and all of Atlantic, Cumberland, Gloucester, Burlington and Camden County.